 Troubleshooting / Function Execution Timeout

-Function execution timeout can have multiple causes and needs to be identified based on different situations.
+Function execution timeout can have various causes, and different situations need to be distinguished.

-1. Executing a Function with Long Execution Time in the DataFlux Func UI Editor
+1. Executing a Long-Running Function in the DataFlux Func UI Editor

 To protect the system, for functions executed in the DataFlux Func editor, the system ignores the timeout